smilejin92/TIL/HTML-CSS/notes/css-selector-flex.md

 ### flex-shrink

-* specify how much a flex item will chrink **relative to the rest of the flex items**
+* specify how much a flex item will shrink **relative to the rest of the flex items**

 ``` css
 <div class="flex-container">